-The pgx_open_keystore function uses the specified passphrase to open the keystore.
-When the keystore is opened, the master encryption key is loaded into the database server memory.
+The pgx_open_keystore function uses the specified user pin or passphrase to open the keystore.
+When the keystore is opened, it enables access to the master encryption key.
 In this way, you can access the encrypted data and create encrypted tablespaces.
-If the keystore is already open, this function returns an error.
+If you are using a file-based key store, and the keystore is already open, this function returns an error.